imohitmayank/a_lazy_data_science_guide/docs/machine_learning/genaidetection.md

     <figcaption> OpenAI Sora generation for *"Archeologists discover a generic plastic chair in the desert, excavating and dusting it with great care."*  </figcaption>
 </figure>

+!!!
+Note
+    It will be interesting to find a work that can identify objects in a video and track if they follow basics physics laws or not.
+Maybe Game Dev QA have something similar that automates the testing of physics in the game using game play videos! 🤔

 ## Audio

-- Detecting AI generated Audio is a challenging task as there are several factors and metrics which vary even for a real audio.
-That said, there are some additional methods that can be used to detect AI generated audio.
+- Detecting AI generated Audio is as challenging as AI text detection.
+The diversity in human voice and the way we speak makes it difficult to detect AI generated audio.
+That said, there are some methods that can be used to detect AI generated audio.

 ### Audio Watermarking

-- Audio watermarking is a technique that can be used to embed a watermark which could be imperceptible data into an audio file, which can be extracted and authenticated to determine if the audio is AI generated or not.
+- Audio watermarking is a technique that can be used to embed a watermark, inform of imperceptible data, into an audio file that can be extracted and authenticated to determine if the audio is AI generated or not.
 So by this technique if an audio contains a watermark, it is AI generated otherwise its a real one.
-- PerTh audio watermarking technique, developed by Resemble AI [6], exploits the frequency sensitivity of human hearing to embed imperceptible data into audio files.
+- PerTh audio watermarking technique, developed by Resemble AI [6], exploits the frequency sensitivity of human hearing to embed data subtly into audio files.
 By leveraging the fact that our hearing sensitivity varies across different frequencies, PerTh  embeds more data into less sensitive frequencies.
 This results in a watermark that is securely hidden in the audio, undetectable to the human ear, but retrievable when needed.
 It also takes advantage of the principle of auditory masking.
 When a loud sound, known as a masker sound, is played, quieter sounds nearby become imperceptible.
 PerTh utilizes this effect to place watermarked data into these "masked" areas, ensuring that the main audio content remains undisturbed.

 <figure markdown>
     ![](../imgs/ml_genaidetection_audio_perth.png)